 NOTE: All balances from the end of last year will carry over to the next school year.
 Balances will also follow students as they move to a different building in our district.
 Refunds will only be given upon graduation or if you move from the District.
+Please send request to the Food Service Director.

-eFunds Online Meal Payment - Payments for student meal accounts may be made online through a service called eFunds.
+Linqconnect Meal Payment - Payments for student meal accounts may be made online through a service.
 By going to the school district's website, www.ocusd.net, and selecting Make/View meal payments, you may make meal payments for all your students with a credit card or a bank account transfer from your checking account.